 And there is much more to tell about it.
 Anyone who manages one hectare of land can focus on growing crops and some small-scale livestock farming.
-In addition, they are responsible for the regeneration of nature and trees, of which a part may not be intended for economic logging.
+In addition, they are responsible for the regeneration of nature and trees, of which the latter may not be intended for economic logging.

-To this end, the fence of each hectare must consist of ‘living greenery’ (trees and shrubs), and a quarter of every hectare, which is an area of about 27.34 to 27.34 yards, must be covered with everlasting forests.
+To this end, the fence of each hectare must consist of ‘living greenery’, to be more precise trees and shrubs, and a quarter of every hectare, which is an area of about 27.34 to 27.34 yards, must be covered with everlasting forests.